 The provisions for power sharing came into effect only after the general elections in May 1999.
 A coalition of ethnic parties under the leadership of the Fiji Labour Party, the most multi-ethnic party, formed the government.
 There is evidence that the cabinet was better placed than any previous one to appreciate the concerns of all communities and to reconcile their claims.
 The government brought together a wide variety of interests and, on delicate and difficult questions like land, the presence in significant numbers of representatives of all major groups ensured the avoidance of narrow ethnic approaches.
 Unexpectedly, one party, the Labour Party, won enough votes to form a government of its own in a normal parliamentary system, adversely affecting the balance of power conducive to power sharing.
-The largest party of indigenous Fijians, Soqosoqo ni Vakavulewa ni Taukei (SVT), was not in the government - for a variety of confusing reasons.
+The largest party of indigenous Fijians, Sogosogo ni Vakavulewa ni Taukei (SVT), was not in the government - for a variety of confusing reasons.
 The absence of the largest party of indigenous Fijians was unfortunate, given the aims of the Constitution, as it is also the party of the previous government, associated with the coup.
 Its entry into the cabinet could have helped to consolidate the improvement in ethnic relations, while in opposition it saw its role as to challenge the government constantly, often on ethnic points, and indeed to destabilize it, as its leaders successfully did when they joined the forces for the coup in May 2000.

-Bosnia and Herzegovina
+Bosnia-Herzegovina

-The Constitution of Bosnia and Herzegovina (Annex 4, Dayton Peace Agreement) provides for extensive power sharing.
-The Presidency, in which executive power is vested, consists of three people, elected directly by each of the three main ethnic communities, or constituent peoples.
+The Dayton Accords Constitution provides for extensive power sharing.
+The Presidency, in which executive power is vested, consists of three people, elected directly by each of the communities.
 Decisions are by consensus, giving each community a veto.
-Similar provisions apply for appointments to other public bodies, including the Constitutional Court37 and the Board of the Central Bank.
+Similar provisions apply for appointments to other public bodies, including the Constitutional Court and the Board of the Central Bank.

-The chair of each legislative chamber rotates among the representatives of the three constituent peoples.
-Voting rules ensure that each of the three main ethnic communities is involved in all decisions.
-Any of the three sets of constituent peoples can declare that a proposed decision affects vital national interests, triggering special procedures for mediation and reconciliation of differences.
+The chair of each legislative chamber rotates among the communities.
+Voting rules ensure that each community is involved in all decisions.
+Any community can declare that a proposed decision affects its vital interests, triggering special procedures for mediation and reconciliation of differences.
 If that fails, the matter is referred to the Constitutional Court.